Adobe-Marketing-Cloud/reactor-user-docs/README.md

 Launch empowers anyone to build and maintain their own integrations with Launch, called Extensions.
 These extensions are available to both web and mobile Launch customers in an app-store experience so they can quickly install, configure, and deploy their integrations.

-~~Launch is offered to Adobe Experience Cloud customers as an included, value-add feature.
-Launch is an entirely new product with a new code base, designed to replace the previous Dynamic Tag Management \(DTM\) service.
-However, DTM will continue to be supported for the foreseeable future.
-Adobe will continue to fix any significant bugs and ensure consistent performance.
-At this time, no major feature enhancements are planned for legacy DTM.

 ## Key benefits